mihazuki/morse-code-toolkit/README.md

 # Morse Code Toolkit

 A simple toolkit for encoding and decoding Morse code, featuring live encoding and decoding.
 Configure your Morse code properties with ease.
+To start use main.py file.

 ## Features